-This document tells you what you need to do to deliver these qualifications:
+This document tells you what you need to do to deliver the qualification:

-Area Description Who are the qualifications for?
-They are for learners who work or want to work as a Tiler in the construction sector.
-What do the qualifications cover?
-They allow learners to learn, develop and practise the skills required for employment and/or career progression in Tiling.
-They cover the following skills: preparing backgrounds for tiling forming sand and cement screeds tile wall surfaces Is the qualification part of a framework or initiative?
-They form the technical certificate for the Construction Building Apprenticeship framework.
-What opportunities for progression are there?
-They allow learners to progress into employment.
+Area Description Who is the qualification for?
+It is for learners who work or want to work as a Tiler in the construction sector.
+What does the qualification cover?
+It allows learners to learn, develop and practise the skills required for employment and/or career progression in Tiling.
+It covers the following skills: • preparing backgrounds for tiling • forming sand and cement screeds • tile wall surfaces • tile floor surfaces.
+Is the qualification part of a framework or initiative?
+The qualification forms the technical certificate for the Construction Building Apprenticeship framework.
+What opportunities for progression are there? it allows learners to progress into employment or to the following City &amp; Guilds qualifications:Level 2 NVQ Diploma in Wall &amp; Floor Tiling.